kalleriakronos24/tripgo-server/README.md

 - E16.4 Phone Number formatting
 - ISO 8601 for Date formatting
-- UUID v7 formatting for any tables ID
+- UUID v4 formatting for any tables ID. currently v7 are still on experimental, not recommended to use

-Make sure you have go version 1.21 installed on your machine before running this application *this is bug, but we'll go this way for now.